Insulated and Non-sparking tools - A prerequisite for steel industry

 - Spark proof tools shall be used when working with or on a flammable compressed gas cylinder or system.

-Any tool such as wrenches, spanners, pliers, etc used for maintenance of a cylinder or a gas system should be non-sparking.
+Any tool such as wrenches, spanners, pliers, etc., used for the maintenance of a cylinder or a gas system should be non-sparking.

-For operation of (flammable) gas cylinders it is correct practice to us non-sparking cylinder keys for turning the valve on/off.
-As there may be some local leakage of gas around the outlet it is important to remove all sources of ignition.
+For operation of (flammable) gas cylinders, it is correct practice to use non-sparking cylinder keys for turning the valve on/off.
+As there may be some local leakage of gas around the outlet, it is important to remove all sources of ignition.
 Using cylinder keys made from steel may introduce a source of spark that can ignite any leaked gas.

 Electrical Safety (SG/15)